northeastern-datalab/cs3200-activities/jupyter/README.md

 	cd cs3200-activities/jupyter
 	pip install -r requirements.txt
 	```

+	If you obtained a zip file, it will have the git branch in its name, so you should instead use ("`cd cs3200-activities-master`")

 	Depending on your folder permissions, you may need to use `sudo pip install ...`.